mitric-lab/programming_theochem/src/psets/pset_02.md

 the pseudo eigenvalue problem in the case of HF.

-This simplification, however, does not capture the repulsion between electrons associated with different atomic centers.
+This simplification, however, does not capture the repulsion between electrons associated with different atomic centres.
 One way to include this interaction (empirically) would be to assume that the electron-electron repulsion energy can be partitioned into pair-wise contributions of atoms, i.e.